mehuaniket/lyricsar/ideastruct.md

 [+]also i need to add small intelligence that properly find what is title of the song and remove other words or URL from the title.

-[+]first i try to remove dependency of tinytag library from lyricsar and is work on commandline argument.
+[+]first i try to remove dependency of tinytag library from lyricsar and is work
+    on commandline argument.

+[+]now i think i should remove tinytag dependency from project because it causes problem when we get title from a song and some time things going complicated.

+[+]i remove all tinytag dependency or tag dictionary .

+[+]when we want add that feature is simply we do with add extra module .

+[+] and removing that whole idea of tinytag now i can concentrate on commandline feature and add new type of plugin.